ietf-wg-asdf/SDF/sdf.md

 ## Example Definition

-We start with an example for the SDF definition of a simple sdfObject called "Switch" ({{example1}}).
+The overview starts with an example for the SDF definition of a simple sdfObject called "Switch" ({{example1}}).

 ~~~ json
 {